 Finally, I pamper myself a little

 To outsiders it might seem like traveling on business is all pleasure and no responsibility.
 But it is stressful.
 I have to work hard away from home, often in unusual surroundings.
-But I can make things a little better if I do start to treat myself a little, whether that’s having a relaxing massage in the hotel’s spa or even deciding I’m going to get an early night and 12 hours’ undisturbed sleep or an upgrade to business class.
+But I can make things a little better if I do start to treat myself a little, whether that’s having a relaxing massage in the hotel’s spa, deciding I’m going to get an early night and 12 hours’ undisturbed sleep or an upgrade to business class.